Who could replace Joe Biden as the 2024 Democratic nominee?

 Gov. Roy Cooper of North Carolina

-Cooper assumed the post of North Carolina's 75th governor in 2017 and is currently serving his second term.
-He practiced law for nearly two decades and served in the state's House and Senate before he was elected attorney general in 2000.
+Cooper has been North Carolina's governor since 2017 and is currently serving his second term.
+He practiced law for nearly two decades and was also in the state House and state Senate before he was elected attorney general in 2000.

 Cooper, 67, was North Carolina's chief law enforcement officer for four terms.

-Howard Dean, former chairman of the Democratic National Committee, told CNN that he could see Cooper as a running mate for Harris if she becomes the party's presidential nominee.
+Howard Dean, former chairman of the Democratic National Committee, told CNN that he could see Cooper as a running mate for Harris if she were to become the party's presidential nominee.
 Such a pairing could help Democrats win the Tar Heel state in November, he predicted.